TouchDesigner/TouchEngine-macOS/README.md

 The earliest TouchDesigner version which works with this version of TouchEngine is 2020.28110.
 Generally, the most up-to-date release is recommended.

 Users can specify a particular version to use by including a file named "TouchEngine" alongside the component .tox being loaded.
 This file can be a renamed TouchDesigner application, or a file-system link to an application location (either a symbolic link or a macOS Finder alias).
+Alternatively an environment variable TOUCHENGINE_APP_PATH can be set to the path to a TouchDesigner application.

 Example Project